tedkim97/tedkim97.github.io/_posts/2020-12-13-fib_critique.md

 >> array([ True, ..., True,  True,  True,  True, False, False, False])
 ```

 The proposed method is fast, but being faster (and incorrect) isn't exactly a fair comparison.
+To be clear, I think approximations are important and necessary; however, this one seems to make a large trade in accuracy for a small increase in performance.

-# Second Critique: An Easy Performance Boost
+# Second Critique: An Easy Performance Boost (see Erratum)
 Running the snippet provided by the article on my local machine shows that the modified Binet formula is 21% faster.

 ```python